CrumpLab/cognition/docs/textbook/Preface.md

 Note, the date reflects the latest compilation of this book.
 CITATION IS TBD WHILE THE PROJECT IS UNDER DEVELOPMENT.

-Crump, M. J. C. (2021, October 20).
+Crump, M. J. C. (2021, November 01).
 Instances of Cognition: Questions, Methods, Findings, Explanations, Applications, and Implications.